 3. Physical sciences and biomechanical engineering

 Working in physical sciences or biomechanical engineering could involve developing methods of measuring what is happening in the body and finding new ways to diagnose and treat disease.
-You would also be responsible for ensuring the equipment is functioning effectively.
-This might involve ultrasound, magnetic resonance (such as MRI) and radiation.
+You would also be responsible for ensuring the equipment is functioning effectively or applying specific techniques.
+This might involve ultrasound, magnetic resonance imaging (MRI) in order to support diagnosis, monitoring or treatment.

-- clinical engineering (rehabilitation engineering, clinical measurement and development, device risk management and governance),
+- clinical engineering (medical engineering; rehabilitation engineering, clinical measurement, medical device risk management and governance)

 - clinical pharmaceutical science